Grey import vehicle: Australia

-Vehicles imported into Australia must be complied by a Registered Automotive Workshop for use on the roads in Australia.
-This is different to a regular workshop as detailed in the Vehicle Inspection in Australia article, where a regular automotive workshop can be authorised to conduct vehicle safety inspections in most states.
+Vehicles imported into Australia must be complied by a registered automotive workshop for use on the roads in Australia.
+This is different to a regular workshop as used for vehicle inspection in Australia, where a regular automotive workshop can be authorised to conduct vehicle safety inspections in most states.

 External Territories

 Australia's external territories include Christmas Island, the Cocos (Keeling) Islands and Norfolk Island.

-You do not need to obtain an approval under the RVS legislation to import a road vehicle into an external Australian territory.

-However, you do need to obtain an approval to import a road vehicle into Australia from an Australian external territory.
+Approval under the RVS legislation is not needed to import a road vehicle into an external Australian territory.
+However, approval must be obtained to import a road vehicle into Australia from an Australian external territory.

 Russia

 In Russia, grey imports, both new and used, comprised, at certain points, up to 80% of all automobile fleets, because of domestic production being unable to meet the market demands, both in numbers and in quality, especially in the early to mid-1990s.

 In western Russia, most imports were from Germany, while to the east of the Ural Mountains where the cost of delivery made both the German imports and domestic productions particularly unattractive, a thriving industry of importing used vehicles from Japan developed.
-Even though Russia is a left hand drive country, RHD vehicles are nevertheless legal there, provided that some adjustments (e.g. retuning the headlights) are made, but these are cheap and easily done, thus making the cheap and well-built Japanese cars, trucks and tractors (which proved sturdy enough to withstand severe Russian climate, bad roads, often inadequate servicing and questionable quality of fuel/oil) particularly attractive to the customer.
+Even though Russia is a left-hand drive country, right-hand drive vehicles are nevertheless legal there, provided that some adjustments (e.g. retuning the headlights) are made, but these are cheap and easily done, thus making the cheap and well-built Japanese cars, trucks and tractors (which proved sturdy enough to withstand severe Russian climate, bad roads, often inadequate servicing and questionable quality of fuel/oil) particularly attractive to the customer.
 In main import centers such as Vladivostok and Yuzhno-Sakhalinsk a large-scale service and aftermarket industry developed, including parts depots, auction houses, and logistic centers, all geared for servicing and supporting this relentless import drive.
 The authorities tried to fight this phenomenon to protect the domestic industry, but the effects have so far been mixed.
 While increasingly stringent technical requirements and stiffer import tariffs had some effect, they only managed to force the locals to import newer and more expensive vehicles, and to invent various quasi-legal ways to circumvent these regulations.
 Japanese manufacturers themselves have also stepped in, creating local assembly plants that produce new, left-hand drive models to try to compete with the grey imports.

 South Korean used vehicle imports become highly prominent in Vladivostok, as the solution to save Russian market from sanctions they have caused by the suspension of Japanese used vehicle imports from 2014 onwards.